laravel-ardent/ardent/README.md

 <a name="validation"></a>
 ## Effortless Validation with Ardent

 Ardent models use Laravel's built-in [Validator class](http://doc.laravelbook.com/validation/).
-Defining validation rules for a model is simple:
+Defining validation rules for a model is simple and is typically done in your model class as a static variable:

 ```php
 class User extends Ardent {